cfx78/RealMuziqGroup/src/content/about.md

 We are not just a record label; we are a family that believes in the power of music to inspire, connect, and change lives.
 If you're an artist looking for a supportive and innovative home, or if you're a music lover seeking fresh sounds that challenge the norm, then **Real Musiq Group** is where you belong.

-Join us on this musical journey as we continue to elevate the world of rap and R&B, one song at a time.
+Join us on this musical journey as we continue to elevate the world of music, one song at a time.
 Explore our artist profiles, listen to our tracks, and get in touch to book a session at **Real Musiq Studios**.
 Together, we'll rise to new heights in the world of music.